Vermunds/SkyrimSE-Mods/README.md

    cmake ..
    cmake --build .
    ```

-5. The built mod files will be located in the respective mod folders within the `build` directory.

 ## Contributing

 If you'd like to contribute to any of the mods, please refer to the individual mod repositories linked above.